tinok/kobo_api/README.md

 This repo will feature sample code/snippets to pull or push data (or form definitions) using the new [KoBoToolbox API ](https://github.com/kobotoolbox/kpi/)

+## purge-all-assets.py
+This snippet allows quickly deleting multiple assets from the command line and is useful if the user has many test or draft forms.

 ## get_csv.py

 [get_csv.py](https://github.com/tinok/kobo_api/blob/master/get_csv.py) is a command line script written in Python that allows users to